When you embrace the unconventional

 When does the competition take place and how long does it run for?

-Both the Business’ Challenge and the School’s Challenge takes place in the 1st and 4th term of the school year.
+Both the Business’ Challenge and the School’s Challenge takes place in the last quarter of the school year, starting in Sept.
 It typically lasts for 8 weeks, allowing participants ample time to grow their tomatoes and show off their results.
 Be sure to check our website and fb page for exact dates and deadlines!

 Who determines the overall winner?